 Please click on the Test Schedule link at the bottom of this page to view the current schedule of test dates and times.
 Please Note: Seating availability is limited, so examinees should schedule in advance.

 On the day of the test, report to the Ellington Building, Room 202 no later than 8:15 am.

 During peak times on campus, parking availability in the area around the Ellington Building can be limited.
-The Testing Center encourages examinees to obtain a visitor parking permit.
-Visitor parking permits are issued by public safety/campus police at the Shasteen Building behind the football stadium.
+Parking passes are required by campus police for visitors.
+To secure a parking pass for your test date, please call the Testing Center at (931) 221-6269.
 If you are unfamiliar with campus, click on the following link to access a Campus Map.
 Please allow adequate time to acquire parking prior to your scheduled test time.

 For ID requirements, please refer to the "Acceptable Forms of Identification" information at http://www.actstudent.org/faq/id.html.
 NOTE: Admission/standby tickets are required for the ACT National only and are currently not required for the ACT Residual.
 The Testing Center will NOT admit any student who does not meet the I.D. requirement.